by Garrick Dee

 Unless you have a time machine and travel back to the 1970s, chest hair isn’t the in thing anymore.

-Chest hair is a sign of manliness but don’t go crazy and let it grow to David Hasselhoff levels in Baywatch.
+Chest hair is a sign of manliness but don’t let it grow to David Hasselhoff levels in Baywatch.

-An electric trimmer is a good tool to mow down enough to keep chest hair looking neat.
+An electric trimmer is an excellent tool to mow down enough to keep chest hair looking neat.

 5. Don’t let your armpit hair go haywire